 ``Control'' attacks on elections try to make a focus candidate win/lose/uniquely-win/not-uniquely-win through such actions as adding, deleting, or partitioning candidates or voters.
 Control was first studied in the seminal work of Bartholdi, Tovey, and Trick~\cite{bar-tov-tri:j:control}, and has been further explored in many papers (see the survey chapter by Faliszewski and Rothe~\cite{fal-rot:b:handbook-comsoc-control-and-bribery}).

 Hemaspaandra, Hemaspaandra, and Menton~\cite{hem-hem-men:j:search-versus-decision} noted that, surprisingly, seven pairs among the 44 (relatively) ``standard'' control types collapse: For each election system (i.e., each mapping from candidates and votes to a winner set among the candidates) $\cale$ whose vote type is linear orders, for each of those seven pairs of types $\caltone$ and $\calttwo$ it holds that for each input there is a successful action on that input under the $\caltone$ control type if and only if there is a successful action on that input under the $\calttwo$ control type.
 Viewed as sets, $\caltone$ and $\calttwo$ are identical!
-Carleton et al.~\cite{car-cha-hem-nar-tal-wel:t4:sct} noted that Hemaspaandra, Hemaspaandra, and Menton's proof tacitly in fact established that those seven collapses hold for \emph{all} election systems regardless of their vote type.
+Carleton et al.~\cite{car-cha-hem-nar-tal-wel:j:sct} noted that Hemaspaandra, Hemaspaandra, and Menton's proof tacitly in fact established that those seven collapses hold for \emph{all} election systems regardless of their vote type.